KrisieP/Band-Project/README.md

 I have used bootstrap to implement my modal as i have not yet learnt javascript.
 I found a base template and taylored the html to make the modal work best for the website, making the modal appear in the center of the page when it pops up.
 After this i used css to style the modal making it fall inline with the design of website.

 * **Test**
-Upon testing my modal on different browsers and device sizes it appears nicely in the middle of the screen and found no issues.

 * **Result**
-The modal opened up when the subscribe button was clicked and appeared in the center of the screen as designed.

 * **Verdict**
-The modal works as planned and met all the criteria.

 ### Gallery Carousel